Overview

 Objectives

-You’ll acquire practical skills and theoretical knowledge including
+Our graduates leave with a well-rounded practical skills and theoretical knowledge including:

-- the methods that help weigh financial risks
+- how to develop and apply methods that help weigh financial risks

-- a deep understanding of the fundamental issues behind international capital flows.
+- strong grasp of fundamental issues behind international capital flows

 Ask a student